Top 10 CPG Brands That Nailed Their QR Code Campaigns

 These were printed on Friso cans for traceability.
 FrieslandCampina could track the movement throughout the supply chain starting from dairy farmers, importers, to distributors.

-Another product QR code was printed on the cans where consumers could scan it through their smartphones and experience the grass-to-glass journey of the product.
-Using same QR codes FrieslandCampina also launched loyalty programs and promotions.
+Another product QR Code was printed on the cans where consumers could scan it through their smartphones and experience the grass-to-glass journey of the product.
+Using the same QR Codes, FrieslandCampina also launched loyalty programs and promotions.